sigoden/argc-completions/README.md

 A multi-shell completion solution.

-Argc-completions provides argument completion for multiple CLI commands ([full list](completions)), and works across multiple POSIX and non-POSIX shells.
+Argc-completions provides argument completion for multiple CLI commands, and works across multiple POSIX and non-POSIX shells.

-Argc-completions also provide tool to automatically generate completion scripts from command help text.
+Argc-completions also provide tool to automatically generate completion scripts for command.

 ## Supported shells: